 - Pour hot water (180 degrees Fahrenheit – 82 degrees Celsius) into the teapot.
 Place a lid to cover the teapot.

-- Steep the tea for about 2 to 3 minutes
+- Steep the tea for about 2 to 3 minutes.
+Steeping time should not be longer than 3 minutes to ensure the best taste.

 - Pour a cup of Sencha to enjoy

-You can steep Sencha for a few times.
+You can steep Sencha for a few times but the first cup always give you the best taste.
 It is flexible on how to steep/brew Sencha using kyūsu – traditional Japanese teapot, Western teapot, or a tea mug.
-But avoid steeping the tea for too long as the bitterness will unnecessarily increase.
+But avoid brewing Sencha tea for too long as the bitterness will unnecessarily increase.